t04glovern/linkedin-professional/README.md

 # LinkedIn Professional

-LinkedIn Professional is a POC program that helps you boost your career by automatically updating your linkedin profile with the hottest new skills in tech based on the [Technology Radar](https://www.thoughtworks.com/radar)
+LinkedIn Professional is a POC program that helps you boost your career by automatically updating your LinkedIn profile with the hottest new skills in tech based on the [Technology Radar](https://www.thoughtworks.com/radar)

 ## Setup Serverless